tylrg/projectmayo/README.md

 # projectmayo
-Tweet at it and plays music, dummy
+Tweet at it and it plays music, dummy